delboy711/ulp-ADS1115/README.md

 ## Requirements
-* <strong>ulptool</strong>  https://github.com/duff2013/ulptool  At the time of writing there were some bugs relating to Python 3 in this repository, so I used the fork at https://github.com/angyongen/ulptool  which resolved them.
+* <strong>ulptool</strong>  https://github.com/duff2013/ulptool  ulptool is the magic glue that integrates the ULP assembler into the Arduino IDE.
+It must be installed before the IDE can compile the sketch.
+At the time of writing there were some bugs relating to Python 3 in this repository, so I used the fork at https://github.com/angyongen/ulptool  which resolved them.
 Test ulptool with the examples provided with it, but do not expect to be able to comple the i2c-bitbang example.

 ## Resources
 * Learn about ULP and ulptool from the guy with the Swiss accent https://youtu.be/-QIcUTBB7Ww